Q: Who serves on the School Board?

 Q: Does the School Board offer an opportunity for public comment?

 A: Yes.
 There is an open forum scheduled during each board meeting for opportunities to listen to community input.
+Please click here to request to participate in the public forum at the ISD 748 School Board Meeting.

 Board Policy 206 provides more detail about the public’s right to an opportunity to be heard and to have concerns considered and evaluated by the school board, within the limits of the law.